dfsp-spirit/jneuroformats/README.md

 ## Installation

 This is work-in-progress, not yet.
+We will upload to Maven central once it's ready.

 ## Documentation and Usage